xrpapak/customer-personality-analysis/README.md

 To discover hidden segments of customers with similar characteristics and behaviors.
 Clustering allows for customer targeting, campaign personalization, and strategic decision-making without predefined labels.

 **Feature Selection:**
-- We used standardized values of `Income`, `Total_Spent`, `Age`, and `Children` — key numeric drivers of customer value and behavior.
+- I used standardized values of `Income`, `Total_Spent`, `Age`, and `Children` — key numeric drivers of customer value and behavior.

 **Choosing the Number of Clusters (k):**
 - The **Elbow Method** was used to determine the optimal number of clusters.
-We plotted the inertia (within-cluster sum of squares) for values of k from 1 to 10.
+I plotted the inertia (within-cluster sum of squares) for values of k from 1 to 10.
 - The curve showed a distinct 'elbow' at `k = 4`, where adding more clusters had diminishing returns in terms of explained variance.

 ![Elbow Method](images/kmeans_elbow_method.png)

 **Modeling:**
-- We applied **KMeans clustering** with `k=4` and assigned each customer to one of four segments.
+- I applied **KMeans clustering** with `k=4` and assigned each customer to one of four segments.
-- To visualize the clustering results, we used **Principal Component Analysis (PCA)** to reduce the feature space to 2D and plotted the segments.
+- To visualize the clustering results, I used **Principal Component Analysis (PCA)** to reduce the feature space to 2D and plotted the segments.

 ![Customer Segments](images/customer_segments.png)